 Creating a App is easy with the right developer, but creating an app that gets noticed and downloaded is another challenge .We would like to share some app marketing tips to help you get your app noticed.

-Not all of these apps will be direct competition, thankfully, but there will be so many apps in your category that you will need to stand out and get noticed.
+Thankfully not all apps will be your competition:) before you get to the stage of marketing you will have already researched and targeted your competition, keep an eye on your competition and new competition, what you aim to do is be ahead of the game, there will be so many apps in your category that you will need to stand out and get noticed.
 Needle in a haystack springs to mind.

 Marketing is so important